NCDisbo Supported

 What rule governs IOLTA trust accounts in North Carolina?

-North Carolina IOLTA trust accounts are governed by North Carolina Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the North Carolina IOLTA program.
+North Carolina IOLTA trust accounts are governed by NC Rules of Professional Conduct Rule 1.15-1, 1.15-2, 1.15-3.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the North Carolina IOLTA program.

 How often must North Carolina attorneys reconcile their IOLTA accounts?

-North Carolina attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+North Carolina attorneys have to complete a three-way reconciliation of their IOLTA trust accounts quarterly minimum (monthly recommended).
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must North Carolina attorneys retain IOLTA records?

-North Carolina attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under North Carolina Rules of Professional Conduct Rule 1.15.
-Disbo retains all records automatically for the required period.
+North Carolina attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 6 years under NC Rules of Professional Conduct Rule 1.15-1, 1.15-2, 1.15-3.
+Disbo keeps all of it automatically for the required period.

 What happens if a North Carolina IOLTA account is overdrawn?

-Required — bank must notify NC State Bar within 5 business days.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+Required — bank must notify North Carolina State Bar.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does North Carolina IOLTA interest go?